 Since ancient times, zirconium has been used as a gemstone because of its rich and colorful color, which plays a decorative role in human life.
 With the deepening of people’s understanding of zirconium, the application of zirconium is becoming more and more extensive.

-For example, we can find zirconium from the essential ceramics, knives, and decorative varieties in our lives.
+For example, we can find zirconium in the essential ceramics, knives, and decorative varieties in our lives.
 We can also find zirconium from the surrounding buildings, even the military, and nuclear power fields.

 Zirconium is not harmful to human health.
 Zirconia ceramics and various jewelry are widely used in daily life.